Looking to start a travel blog?

-Well, the decisions you make when you are just starting a travel blog have cascading effects later in the life of your blog.
-That’s why it’s important to get it right from the start.
+The decisions you make when you are just starting a travel blog have cascading effects later in the life of your blog.
+That’s why it’s important to get it right from the beginning.

-To help you out, I’ve put together this quick step-by-step guide to walk you through everything you need to do to start a successful travel blog in just 6 easy steps.
+To help you out, I’ve put together this quick step-by-step guide to walk you through everything you need to do to set up a successful travel blog in just 6 easy steps.

-Why should you listen to me?
-Well, I started this travel blog in 2017, and in just over a year grew it to over 35,000 followers and more than 15,000 visitors per month.
-I’ve learned plenty of lessons along the way — many of them the hard way — so I’m hear to help you avoid common mistakes while you quickly and easily start your travel blog.
+I started this travel blog in 2017, and in just over a year grew it to over 35,000 followers and more than 15,000 visitors per month.
+Along the way I’ve had some pretty unique experiences.
+And I’ve learned plenty of lessons along the way — many of them the hard way — so I’m here to help you avoid common mistakes while you quickly and easily start your travel blog.

-So, let’s dive right into our six steps for how to start a travel blog (oh, and be sure to bookmark this post or click here to save on Pinterest so you have it for later!):
+Anyway, let’s dive right into our six steps for how to start a travel blog (and be sure to bookmark this post by hitting the star in your browser, or click here to save on Pinterest so you have it for later!).

 [affiliate disclosure: one of the main ways travel bloggers earn money is through affiliate links.
 If you use a link on this page to make a purchase, I might receive a commission.
-You don’t have to use my links, but it’s a nice gesture if this post helped you!]
+You don’t have to use my links, but it’s a nice gesture if I helped you!]

 You can’t start a travel blog until you have a decided on a name.
 But that doesn’t mean you should rush through this step, as it’s a decision that you can’t easily change down the line.

-A lot of names are already taken, so click here to input your name ideas and check availability.
+A lot of names are already taken, so use the tool below to see if your name is available:

 Here’s a few tips for picking a travel blog name: